Birds in Bagan

 Saxicola Bushchats, stonechats

-A genus of 15 species of insectivorous birds, living in open shrubberies and grasslands.
+A genus of 15 species of insectivorous birds, distributed in the major part of Eurasia, Africa, and Madagascar.
+They live in open shrubberies and grasslands.

 The generic name is derived from the Latin saxum (‘rock’) and incola (‘dwelling among’), alluding to the preferred habitat of the type species, the common stonechat (Saxicola torquatus).